MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/admin-consent-apps.md

 ROBOTS: NOINDEX, NOFOLLOW
 ---

-# Grant org-wide admin consent and view resource-specific consent permissions for apps in the Microsoft Teams admin center
+# View permissions requested by apps and grant admin consent to apps in the Microsoft Teams admin center

 The [Manage apps](manage-apps.md) page in the Microsoft Teams admin center is where you view and manage all Teams apps for your organization.
 For example, you can see the org-level status and properties of apps, approve or upload new custom apps to your organization's app store, block or allow apps at the org level, and manage org-wide app settings.

 Here, you can also grant org-wide admin consent to third-party apps that request permissions to access data, view resource-specific consent (RSC) permissions for apps, and install apps to a team.

 ## Grant org-wide admin consent to an app

-As an admin you can review and accept the permissions that an app requires for all users in your organization.
-You do this so users won’t have to review and accept the permissions for the app individually when they start the app.
+As an admin, you can review and grant consent to apps that request Graph API permissions on behalf of all users in your organization.
+You do this so that users don't have to review and accept the permissions requested by the app when they start the app.
+Additionally, depending on the user's settings in Azure Active Directory (Azure AD), some users may not be allowed to grant consent to apps that access company data.

-Any app that has Azure AD permissions is listed in the **Permissions** column on the Manage apps page.
-This is for third-party apps registered in Azure AD that request permissions from users and admins, who must approve the request before the app can access data.
+Examples of permissions requested by apps include the ability to read information stored in a team, read a user's profile, and send an email on behalf of users.
 To learn more, see [Permissions and consent in the Microsoft identity platform endpoint](https://docs.microsoft.com/azure/active-directory/develop/v2-permissions-and-consent).

+The **Permissions** column indicates whether an app has permissions that require consent.
+You'll see a **View details** link for each app registered in Azure AD that has permissions that require consent.
 You have to be a global admin to grant org-wide consent to an app.

+To grant org-wide consent to an app, follow these steps:

 1. In the left navigation of the Microsoft Teams admin center, go to **Teams apps** > **Manage apps**.
 2. Do one of the following: